abhirockzz/cosmosdb-synapse-workshop/README.md

 **Batch Data Ingestion leveraging Synapse Link for Azure Cosmos DB**

-We will go through how to ingest batch data into Azure Cosmos DB using using Synapse.
-Apache Spark (with PySpark) using [this notebook](https://github.com/Azure-Samples/Synapse/blob/master/Notebooks/PySpark/Synapse%20Link%20for%20Cosmos%20DB%20samples/Retail/spark-notebooks/pyspark/1CosmoDBSynapseSparkBatchIngestion.ipynb).
+We will go through how to ingest batch data into Azure Cosmos DB using using Synapse using [this notebook](https://github.com/Azure-Samples/Synapse/blob/master/Notebooks/PySpark/Synapse%20Link%20for%20Cosmos%20DB%20samples/Retail/spark-notebooks/pyspark/1CosmoDBSynapseSparkBatchIngestion.ipynb).

 > Learn more about [the use cases for Apache Spark in Azure Synapse Analytics](https://docs.microsoft.com/azure/synapse-analytics/spark/apache-spark-overview?WT.mc_id=data-11340-abhishgu#apache-spark-in-azure-synapse-analytics-use-cases), including Data Engineering, Machine Learning etc.

 Clone or download the content from the [samples repo](https://github.com/Azure-Samples/Synapse), navigate to the `Synapse/Notebooks/PySpark/Synapse Link for Cosmos DB samples/Retail/spark-notebooks/pyspark` directory and import the `1CosmoDBSynapseSparkBatchIngestion.ipynb` file into your Azure Synapse workspace

 > To learn more, read up on how to [Create, develop, and maintain Synapse Studio notebooks in Azure Synapse Analytics](https://docs.microsoft.com/azure/synapse-analytics/spark/apache-spark-development-using-notebooks?tabs=classical&WT.mc_id=data-11340-abhishgu)

+**Join data across Cosmos DB containers**

+Clone or download the content from the [samples repo](https://github.com/Azure-Samples/Synapse), navigate to the `Synapse/Notebooks/PySpark/Synapse Link for Cosmos DB samples/Retail/spark-notebooks/pyspark` directory and import the `2SalesForecastingWithAML.ipynb` file into your Azure Synapse workspace

 **Streaming ingestion into Azure Cosmos DB collection using Structured Streaming**